tenstorrent/tt-metal/docs/source/performance_measurement_tools/profiler.rst

 ``tt_metal\tests\test_add_two_ints.cpp`` is a good example that demonstrates this scenario.
 ``LaunchKernels`` is called twice in this test, if we only dump results once at the end of the execution, we will only get the results on the last call to that function.
-With the use of sections names we can call ``dumpProfilerResults`` twice and get and output such as the following in the CSV.
+With the use of sections names we can call ``DumpHostProfileResults`` twice and get and output such as the following in the CSV.